amplication/docs/docs/getting-started/commit-changes-and-build-new-versions.md

 In this guide, you'll learn how to commit changes to your git provider and build new versions of your service.

 :::tip
-[Amplication's AI](/amplication-ai) can help you build new versions of your service and create commit messages with a single question.
+[Amplication's AI](/amplication-ai) can help you build new versions of your service and create commit messages with a single request.

 Ask Jovu: `Can you commit my pending changes with the message "Added Task entity and updated Project entity"?`
 :::